General

 Can the funding be used for accessibility costs?

-We strongly encourage you to consider inclusive ways of working and ensuring access to all audiences.
-Funding can be used to cover any accessibility costs that help you remove barriers in your project.
+We strongly encourage applicants to consider inclusive ways of working and ensuring access to all audiences.
+Funding can be used to cover any access costs that help remove barriers for participants involved in your activity.
 You can also use the funding to make your activity accessible to a wider audience.

 Examples of accessibility costs: